virantha/tt10-enigma/README.md

 Welcome to my contribution to Tiny Tapeout 10.
-Once fabricated in March 2025, this TT10 project will be a complete and functional model of the World War II era Enigma I cipher machine, occupying an area of 160um x 100um in SkyWater's 0.13um silicon CMOS process.
+Once fabricated in March 2025, this TT10 project will be a complete and functional model of the World War II era Enigma I cipher machine, occupying an area of 160um x 100um (around the surface area of a grain of sand!) in SkyWater's

-So, not only will this Enigma be built primarily out of sand, but it will also end up being smaller than a single grain of beach sand!
+0.13um silicon CMOS process.

 |A tale of two engimas | |
 |---|---|